 Analyse Your Data

-Once you submit your data, your survey results can be viewed on the world map showing a graph with reef colour and coral type distribution.
+Once you submit your data, your survey results can be viewed online.

 Reef colour score distributionThis bar graph explains the distribution of colour scores

 that was recorded for a particular reef.